Useful resources for child online safety

 What you can do about what children see online

 Talk to your child regularly about the websites, apps and other digital services they enjoy using and encourage them to tell you if they are ever concerned about anything they see online.

 Agree on some boundaries about what’s appropriate for their age and explain why some companies have minimum age limits in place (e.g. 13 on Facebook and Instagram).

 Make the most of parental controls like Google SafeSearch and YouTube Restricted Mode—there’s lots of helpful information in our Tools & Controls section.

-Check age ratings on videos, apps and games before your son or daughter accesses them.
+Check age ratings on videos, apps and games before your child accesses them.

 Make sure your child’s digital devices are protected with antivirus software, firewalls and anti-spyware products.